NathanSoeding/private-projects/minesweeper-bot/README.md

 In each step the algorithm does the following:
 1. Read the grid
 2. Determine the coordinates of candidate squares for uncovering
-3. Create a list of all bomb arrangements that would not violate the games rules
+3. Create a list of all mines arrangements that would not violate the games rules
-4. Click all squares not containing a bomb in every possible arrangement
+4. Mark all squares as mines containing one in every possible arrangement
-5. Mark all squares containing a bomb in every arangement
+5. Reveal all squares which do not contain a mine in a simgle arrangement

 ```
 new_possible_bomb_arrangements = [[]]